-A blue heron eats a shad in the Chesapeake Bay watershed.
+Great blue heron in the Chesapeake Bay watershed

 BACKGROUND

 The Chesapeake Bay Stewardship Fund is dedicated to protecting and restoring the bay by helping local communities clean up and restore their polluted rivers and streams.
 The fund also advances cost-effective and creative solutions with financial and technical assistance to local communities, farmers and private landowners.